Bolivia: Impact of climate change

-Bolivia comprises about 20% of the world's tropical glaciers, along with the Andes Mountains.
-However, they are vulnerable to global warming and have lost 43% of their surface area between 1986 and 2014.
-Some Bolivian glaciers have lost more than two-thirds of their mass since the 1980s points out Unesco in 2018.
-While the temperature in the tropical Andes is expected to rise by two to five degrees by the end of the 21st century, glaciers would still lose between 78% and 97% of their mass.
-Glaciers account for between 60% and 85% of La Paz's water supply, depending on the year.

 Biodiversity

 Bolivia, with an enormous variety of organisms and ecosystems, is part of the "Like-Minded Megadiverse Countries".

 Bolivia's variable altitudes, ranging from 90–6542 m above sea level, allow for a vast biologic diversity.
 The territory of Bolivia comprises four types of biomes, 32 ecological regions, and 199 ecosystems.
 Within this geographic area there are several natural parks and reserves such as the Noel Kempff Mercado National Park, the Madidi National Park, the Tunari National Park, the Eduardo Avaroa Andean Fauna National Reserve, and the Kaa-Iya del Gran Chaco National Park and Integrated Management Natural Area, among others.

 Bolivia boasts over 17,000 species of seed plants, including over 1,200 species of fern, 1,500 species of marchantiophyta and moss, and at least 800 species of fungus.
 In addition, there are more than 3,000 species of medicinal plants.
 Bolivia is considered the place of origin for such species as peppers and chili peppers, peanuts, the common beans, yucca, and several species of palm.
 Bolivia also naturally produces over 4,000 kinds of potatoes.
 The country had a 2018 Forest Landscape Integrity Index mean score of 8.47/10, ranking it 21st globally out of 172 countries.

 Bolivia has more than 2,900 animal species, including 398 mammals, over 1,400 birds (about 14% of birds known in the world, being the sixth most diverse country in terms of bird species), 204 amphibians, 277 reptiles, and 635 fish, all fresh water fish as Bolivia is a landlocked country.
 In addition, there are more than 3,000 types of butterfly, and more than 60 domestic animals.

-In 2020 a new species of snake, the Mountain Fer-De-Lance Viper, was discovered in Bolivia.
+In 2020 a new species of snake, the mountain fer-de-lance viper, was discovered in Bolivia.